-These shrimp can be served right off the grill or at room temperature as part of a summer buffet.
-You can either peel the shrimp as suggested or grill them with the shell on, which adds a lot of flavor.
-If you choose to grill with the shell on, snip it along the back with a pair of scissors so that you can remove the sand vein.–John Ash
+These shrimp can be served right off the grill or at room temperature.
+You can either peel the shrimp, as suggested, or grill them with the shell on, which adds lots of flavor.
+You can easily multiply the quantity of the salsa to make more.–John Ash

 Grilled Marinated Shrimp with Salsa Fresca Recipe

 - Quick Glance

 - For the salsa fresca

 - 2 medium ripe tomatoes, seeded and diced (about 3/4 pound)

 - 1 teaspoon minced, seeded serrano chile, or to taste

 - Few drops freshly squeezed lime or lemon juice, to taste

 - Pinch granulated sugar